lucas-carmo/METiS/readme.md

 - Armadillo (details in the readme file provided with Armadillo):
     1. Download at http://arma.sourceforge.net
     2. Extract files
-    3. In a terminal window, change into the directory that was created by unpacking Armadillo, and type `cmake .` (the full stop separated from "cmake" by a space is important);
+    3. In a terminal window, change into the directory that was created by unpacking Armadillo, and type `cmake .` (the full stop separated from "cmake" by a space is important)
     4. To generate the run-time armadillo library, type `make`
     5. Type `sudo make install`